Every year, millions of tourists come to Peru for one of the most spectacular Seven Wonders of the world, Machu Picchu.

-For sure if you are thinking about visiting Machu Picchu, the hardest decision would be which trail to take.
+Visiting Machu Picchu is a must on any Peru itinerary, but the difficult question is which trail to take?
 The original Inca Trail that takes you to the roads that connected the Incan empire to Macchu Picchu, or other alternative treks such as the Salkantay Trek?

 Nowadays, the most popular route to visit the Machu Pichu ruins is through the Inca Trail.
 However, the government of Peru has put an effort to stop human traffic erosion on the Inca trail and Machu Picchu, limiting the number of people that can be on the actual Inca trail.
 No more than 500 people are allowed on the Inca trail per day, and the Inca trail is closed in the month of February.